-

 click to see related work

-Mee Cheung
+• Mee Cheung

-c.1890 - 1935
+c.1890 - 1956

-Mee Cheung was a commercial photographer who was active 1890s - 1930s in Hong Kong.
+Mee Cheung was a commercial photographers who was active 1890s - 1930s in Hong Kong.
 He advertised himself as a "High Class Photographer".
 He was known to have taken small snapshot format pictures.
 These were often views commissioned for documentary purposes.

 Messrs Mee Cheung & Co. of Ice House Lane, Hong Kong who executed a contract for Lloyd's Greater Britain Publishing Company in a manner that gave every satisfaction, are one of the oldest photographic firms in the Colony.
 They undertake all classes of work and make a special feature of enlargement and bromide work.
 They stock a large number of views of the neighbourhood of South China, besides cameras, films, and printing papers of all kinds.
 There is a special department for developing and printing for amateurs.
 The manager Mr w.
 Chong Kai, is a capable photographic artist.
 The assistant manager, Mr Y. Johnson, who has been with the firm since it was first started has had experience in the United States.
 About thirty hands are employed at the head office, and a new depot was opened recently at No. 8, Beaconsfield Arcade, chiefly for the sale of photographic stores for amateurs.
 In 1904 the firm obtained a bronze medal from the St Loius Universal Exposition and in 1906 they were awarded a silver medal at the Hong Kong Exhibition held at the City Hall.
 On the occasion of the visit of the Duke and Duchess of Connaught to the Colony, the royal party were photographed by Messrs.
 Mee Cheung, and copies of the photographs, forwarded to their Royal Highnesses, were cordially acknowledged in a letter to the firm.